 At the same time, the economy is much stronger than in France, so the career opportunities are much better.
 "This mix has convinced me, so I've renewed my stay every year - now it's over 12 years," he laughs.

 His choice of study, he met by chance - that connects many other undergraduate students who, given the many possibilities also do not know what to study.
 Even Jérémie originally had only the meaning of what he knew: "I first wanted to study translation, but had at the Application specified as a second choice management with a focus on tourism. "

 But when he applied, he made a mistake: "The McGill University, which I applied for, did not offer any translation."
 Since the McGill was one of the top international universities (current place 18 in the World University Ranking) wanted Jérémie to study here.

 So he started a three-year Bachelor's degree course - and realized that he liked this subject very well.

 After studying, Jérémie worked for three years at the French Tourist Office in Montréal, then for four years with a large airline and then switched to Tourism-Montréal.

-But Jérémie keeps thinking: at the moment he is doing a post-graduate program with a focus on "Recreation" at the university.
+But Jérémie thinks ahead: At the moment he is completing a post-graduate program with a focus on "Recreation" at the university.
 He wants, as he says, remain professionally flexible and open up more career opportunities.

 Flexible career opportunities